Biodiversity and Ecology

 Thursday, June 12: Participant Talks and Guest Speakers, 5 pm; Vernissage, 6 pm

-- the wonders of moss, the effects of light pollution on moths, and celebrating nature's abundance through collective communing.
+The installations and programming reflect on urban biodiversity in Berlin - the wonders of moss, the effects of light pollution on moths,

 - viewed from a non-human perspective - featuring experts, artists, and changemakers.